Computer Glasses & Blue Light Protection

 Office or Progressive Lenses are multifocal lenses that correct near or distance vision and can be customized to include computer vision.
 They have a wider field of vision to help you see more around you without straining your eyes.

-Computer glasses for pediatric patients in Calgary are available to help prevent Computer Vision Syndrome from developing to begin with.
+Computer glasses for pediatric patients in Bridgeland are available to help prevent Computer Vision Syndrome from developing to begin with.
 DES can cause problems with learning in school, as well, so be proactive – don’t wait until eye strain starts developing.

 Step #1: Schedule an Eye Exam